Teacake: United States

 In the Southeastern United States, a teacake is a traditional dense large cookie, made with sugar, butter, eggs, flour, milk, and flavoring.
 They are particularly associated with the African-American community and were originally developed as an analog of the pastries served to guests by white women when entertaining.

 Australia/India

 In Australia and India, a teacake is typically a butter cake, usually ready to serve warm from the oven in less than 30 minutes.
 Ingredients typically consist of flour, eggs, butter, cinnamon and sugar.
 It is traditionally served warm as an accompaniment to tea.
 Australian teacakes are sprinkled with cinnamon and fine (caster) sugar, and are usually served warm from the oven with additional butter.
-Indian recipes avoid cinnamon.